jacobbria/jacobbria.github.io/README.md

 This is a web application serving as a resume/porfolio.
-It it is an active prooject that will be used to both growth my skills and show my skills.
+It it is an active prooject that will be used to both grow and show my skills.

 Planned features
   - Blog section